 Score 2 1 1 5.5 Does not displace of other activities No - current site is empty.
 Yes - required relocation of tennis or netball courts and other infrastructure.
 Demolition of existing aquatic centre buildings, would impact on operational availability for the duration of the construction period.
 Desktop and onsite assessment.
 Score 3 1 1 Subtotal 13 8 8 Best Practice Design Prebensen Drive Onekawa - Option 1: New Aquatic Centre and relocation of netball courts Onekawa - Option 3: Demolition of minor structures for new aquatic centre Assessment method 6.1 Large, undeveloped site with good building potential.
 The current site is large and undeveloped with good building potential.
-Current site is developed but still has contamination proviso and the requirexisting recreation and play infrastru rement to consult and relocate some On site visit.
+Current site is developed but still has building potential with the possible contamination proviso and the requirement to consult and relocate some existing recreation and play infrastructure at a cost to council.
+On site visit.
 Score 3 2 2 6.2 Meets the objectives of the Napier Aquatics Strategy and Napier Aquatic Centre Business Case and HB Regional Facilities Plan.
-Napier Aquatics Strategy: equal meeting of Napier Aquatic Centre Business case: The rathis size so equal score across both sites.
-HB Regional facilities Plan: Maintain a national Napier and Hastings aquatic strategies) Desktop assessment of each document.
-Score 3 3 3 6.3 Within or very close to identified main centres for activity. proposed wetlands reserve. like nature of the existing site lends itself to other active and passive On site assessment.
+Napier Aquatics Strategy: equal meeting of objectives across all sites.
+Napier Aquatic Centre Business case: The recommendation of a 25m x 25m pool was put forward.
+Both sites can fit this size so equal score across both sites.
+HB Regional facilities Plan: Maintain a national competition standard pool (aligned with the National Aquatics Strategy and Napier and Hastings aquatic strategies).
+Desktop assessment of each document.
+Score 3 3 3 6.3 Within or very close to identified main centres for activity.
+Yes - Park Island, cycle trails and proposed wetlands reserve.
+The gymnastics centre and tennis courts are already on site and the park- like nature of the existing site lends itself to other active and passive recreation opportunities.
+On site assessment.
 Score 3 2 2 6.4 No issue with other planning legislation (e.g. Reserves Act) Resource Consent will be required.
 The site is comprised in one Certificate of Title.
 The title is subject to a number of interests including easements and rights of way.
 The land use activities associated with both Onekawa options are consistent with the activities encouraged in the Reserve Management Plan applicable to Onekawa Park.
 Resource Consent will be required.
 The land use activities associated with both Onekawa options are consistent with the activities encouraged in the Reserve Management Plan applicable to Onekawa Park.
 This option is anticipated to be able to Desktop assessment of email communications from Parks Policy Planner.
 Onekawa Aquatic Centre: Options Analysis - Planning (Stradegy 2021).